DanielBMarkham/Info-Ops/manuscript/chapter22.md

 Congratulations!
 You've completed your first pipeline segment, delivering tagged data from a legacy system into EasyAM.
 Because EasyAM contains the analysis model which is a written representation of important conversations, it can serve as a switchboard routing information from one place to another, making sure people get the right information at the right time.

 Gee, what a cool idea!
 Somebody should write a book about that.
-If it were me, I'd call the book "Info-Ops".
+If it were me, I think I'd call the book "Info-Ops".